Financial Elder Abuse

 What you need to know

-We have seen countless examples of an older person being changed without their actual knowledge or proper understanding of what they are doing.
+We have seen countless examples of older people being changed without their actual knowledge or proper understanding of what they are doing.

-Sadly, family members sometime take money from bank accounts belonging to older relatives.
+Sadly, family members sometimes take money from bank accounts belonging to older relatives.

 Things to consider